What is Yakimochi?

 In the Western world, mochi has become synonymous with a sticky-sweet sugary snack.
 Made by mixing and kneading glutinous rice with water, cornstarch and sugar, it’s then pounded and formed into a type of dough.
 Mochi is often paired with a sweet ingredient like red bean paste, placing it into the dessert category for many.

-But when mochi is referred to in Japan, it’s usually regarding a ‘plain’ mochi - not the sweet version.
-So when it’s used in dishes like ozoni soup on New Year’s, it’s not like a sugar explosion!
+But when mochi is referred to in Japan, it's usually regarding a 'plain' mochi - not the other sweet mochi flavors.
+So when it's used in dishes like ozoni soup on New Year's, it's not like a sugar explosion!